Taeyoung96/IROS-2022-SLAM-paper-list/README.md

 - CGiS-Net: Aggregating Colour, Geometry and Implicit Semantic Features for Indoor Place Recognition
 - Towards holistic autonomous obstacle detection in railways by complementing of on-board vision with UAV-based object localization
 - Predicting to Improve: Integrity Measures for Assessing Visual Localization Performance
+- City-wide Street-to-Satellite Image Geolocalization of a Mobile Ground Agent